dapr/dapr/CONTRIBUTING.md

 This section describes the guidelines for contributing code / docs to Dapr.

-### Pull Requests

-All contributions come through pull requests.
-To submit a proposed change, we recommend following this workflow:

-1. Make sure there's an issue (bug or proposal) raised, which sets the expectations for the contribution you are about to make.
-1. Fork the relevant repo and create a new branch
-1. Create your change
-    - Code changes require tests
-1. Update relevant documentation for the change
-1. Commit and open a PR
-1. Wait for the CI process to finish and make sure all checks are green
-1. A maintainer of the project will be assigned, and you can expect a review within a few days

-#### Use work-in-progress PRs for early feedback

-A good way to communicate before investing too much time is to create a "Work-in-progress" PR and share it with your reviewers.
-The standard way of doing this is to add a "[WIP]" prefix in your PR's title and assign the **do-not-merge** label.
-This will let people looking at your PR know that it is not well baked yet.

-### Use of Third-party code

-- Third-party code must include licenses.

 ### Developer Certificate of Origin: Signing your work

 #### Every commit needs to be signed

 The Developer Certificate of Origin (DCO) is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.
-Here is the full text of the DCO, reformatted for readability:
+Here is the full text of the [DCO](https://developercertificate.org/), reformatted for readability:
 ```
 By making a contribution to this project, I certify that: